 Five Reasons you Should Wear Sunglasses in the Winter

-Our Pacific Northwest winters are often rainy and gray, so it might not seem like you need to protect your eyes from the sun.
+Our Pacific Northwest winters are often rainy and gray, so it might not seem like you need sunglasses to protect your eyes from the sun.
 But that couldn’t be farther from the truth.

 Sunglasses, especially those with UV protection, should be worn year-round to help protect your vision.
 Let’s learn more.